MavenRain/XLag/README.md

 Emulates slow networks (i.e. latency and bandwidth restrictions), useful for testing and debugging networked applications.

-Note that it uses the Visual Studio 2013 network emulator.
-Having the Visual Studio 2013 network emulator driver installed is required, it also requires adiminstrative privileges to run.
+Note that the program uses the Visual Studio 2013 network emulator.
+Having the Visual Studio 2013 network emulator driver installed is required, the program also requires adiminstrative privileges to run.

 Supported operating systems: